TsuNmei/Python-tutorial/README.md

-# Python_Tutorial
+# Python-Tutorial
-A easy python tutorial for beginner
+This is a easy python tutorial
+Spread into three chapter